-In accordance with administrative law principles, complainants will be given the opportunity to complete the complaints procedure in full, unless the school possess clear evidence that the complainant meets our serial and unreasonable complaints criteria.
+In accordance with administrative law principles, compainants will be given the opportunity to complete the complaints procedure in full, unless the school possesses clear evidence that the complainant meets our serial and unreasonable complaints criteria.

-If that is the case and the complainant contacts us again on the same issue, the correspondence may then be viewed as 'serial' or 'persistent' and we may choose not to respond.
-We will not mark a complainant as 'serial' before the complainant has completed the procedure.
+If it is the case that the complainant contacts us again on the same issue, the correspondence may then be viewed as 'serial' or 'persistent' and we may choose not to respond.
+We will not mark a complaint as 'serial' before the complainant has completed the procedure.